 A payment for people who provide daily care to someone with a severe disability, medical condition, or who is frail or aged.

 An income supplement for carers who provide additional daily care and attention to someone with a disability, medical condition, or who is frail or aged.

 A one-off payment following a catastrophic event when a child under seven is diagnosed with a severe illness, medical condition, or major disability.

-An annual lump-sum payment to help carers with the costs of caring for a person with a disability, medical condition or frail aged.
+Annual lump-sum payment to help carers with the costs of caring for a person with a disability, medical condition, frail or aged.

 Child Care Benefit

-A one-off payment to help people who are experiencing difficult or extreme circumstances - eg victim of domestic violence, release from prison, refugee.
+A one-off payment to help people who are experiencing difficult or extreme circumstances - eg victim of domestic violence, release from prison or a refugee.

 Disability Support Pension